 Yaffa Family Law Group understands that divorce is an incredibly difficult time.
 This statement is especially true when there are children involved.
-Studies show that children often suffer greatly from divorce and that it tends to shape many areas of their lives.
+Studies show that children often suffer greatly from the divorce process and that it tends to shape many areas of their lives.
 No matter what other factors are involved, when children are part of the equation, making sure to protect them from the worst aspects of divorce should be the number one priority of both parents.
 This includes being mindful of the things to never say to your child during a divorce.

 Things To Never Say To Your Child During A Divorce